liusihan/dORFannotator/README.md

 | `--include-predicted` | Include all sequence-predicted ORF consequences. |
 | `--evidence-only` | Report only consequences affecting translated-evidence ORFs. |

-By default, `annotate` uses an evidence-first output mode: all consequences affecting translated-evidence ORFs are reported, while sequence-predicted ORFs are limited to strong-Kozak `dStart_gained`, strong-Kozak `dStop_gained`, and `dKozak_changed` events whose alternate Kozak strength is strong.
-Use `--include-predicted` to report all sequence-predicted ORF consequences.
+By default, `annotate` uses an evidence-first output mode: all consequences affecting translated-evidence dORFs are reported, while sequence-predicted dORFs are limited to strong-Kozak `dStart_gained`, strong-Kozak `dStop_gained`, and `dKozak_changed` events whose alternate Kozak strength is strong.
+Use `--include-predicted` to report all sequence-predicted consequences.

 ---